 Q: What are extraneous solutions?
 A: Extraneous solutions are solutions that satisfy the transformed equation but not the original equation.
 They often occur in radical and rational equations.

 Q: Why is it important to check solutions when solving radical equations?
-A: It is important to check solutions when solving radical equations because squaring both sides of the equation can introduce extraneous solutions.
+A: It is important to check solutions when solving radical equations because squaring both sides of the equation can introduce extraneous solutions That's the part that actually makes a difference..

 Conclusion